ambuda-org/ambuda/docs/project-layout.rst

 Project layout
 ==============

-Many of the toplevel files in the project directory are related to production.
+Many of the toplevel files in the project directory are specific to our production environment.
 You can ignore almost all of them.

 `ambuda` contains the main server code, and this is where you will spend most of your time.

 Here are the important toplevel files in this directory:

 - `__init__.py` is the main entrypoint to Ambuda.
-It creates the app, sets up variosu URL routes, and adds filters that we can use in our template logic.
+It creates the app, sets up various URL routes, and adds filters that we can use in our template logic.

 - `database.py` defines the database schema.
 This is an important file that you should change only with great care.